Skip to main content

 Meetings With Your Attorney Are Easy and Convenient

-Schedule an appointment at any one of our three in-person offices in Chicago, Hinsdale and Highland Park, or conduct some or all of your divorce proceedings online via Zoom.
+Schedule an appointment at any one of our four in-person offices in Chicago, Hinsdale, Highland Park and Detroit, or conduct some or all of your divorce proceedings online via Zoom.
 In some instances, an in-court appearance may be required by the judge.
 If so, you’ll typically be given at least 30 days advance notice.

 Legal Services To Protect You And Your Children’s Rights